top of page

 2.png

-Eugene, Oregon
+Springfield, Oregon

-Camille is the Compassionate Listening Project's very own Managing Director!
+Camille is the Compassionate Listening Project's very own Co-Director!
 She completed her MA in Reconciliation (University of Winchester, 2022) and has sought transformative journeys spanning zen monasteries to jungle eco 'towns,' which fostered a deep understanding of the impact of conflict.
 As a dedicated non-profit team member, Camille collaborates with Compassionate Listening Facilitators to amplify their noble mission.
 With a steadfast belief in the significance of every voice, even amid communication hurdles, she channels her passion into both her nonprofit work and her artful Youtube creations.
-Outside the realm of her work, Camille loves spending time with her new husband and her two cats.
+Outside the realm of her work, Camille loves spending time with her husband and her two cats.

 Picture1_edited.jpg